eumel8/nagios/README.md

 Testing
 -------

-Developed for Ubuntu, will be expand.
+Developed for Ubuntu and OpenSUSE, will be expand.

 Contributing